robertjhull/numbering-systems/README.md

 ## Features

-The app will first display a page asking the user how many questions they would like to solve, the maximum range of numbers, and types of conversions to be tested on.
+The app first displays a page asking the user how many questions they would like to solve, the maximum range of numbers, and types of conversions to be tested on.
+After finishing the quiz the user has the option of continuing on to see the graded result, or returning to the index page to generate another quiz.

 Implemented features: